Skip to content

 Stitches

-I then clicked the sewing-machine looking icon (the “stitch image” button).
+I then clicked the sewing-machine-looking icon (the “stitch image” button).
 I chose to auto-sew the image and set the white of the image as a transparent color (not to be stitched).

 Saving it

-I then clicked the “Save” button to save the stitches to an embrodiery file in a .pes format.
+I then clicked the “Save” button to save the stitches to an embroidery file in a .pes format.
 I then clicked the “Save As” button and was given the option to save the design in a .tif format.
-I wanted to have both formats that way I could upload the .pes file to the embrodiery machine and reference the .tif file which had my design later on.
+I wanted to have both formats that way I could upload the .pes file to the embroidery machine and reference the .tif file which had my design later on.

 After saving it, this pop-up will appear, confirming your file save format: